Top Anti-inflammatory Supplements For Horses

 Best Practices for Supplementing Omega 3s

-• Introduce the oil slowly to avoid digestive upset.
+• Introduce slowly to avoid digestive upset.

 • Use high quality, cold pressed oil and store it in a cool, dark place to prevent spoilage.